-Building urban resilience through urban agriculture?
-Different responses to the pandemic and sustainability crises by high- and low-tech urban farms in the Rotterdam-The Hague Metropolis across a high- and 'low'-tech spectrum will study how concrete Urban Agriculture (UA) initiatives contribute to resilience.
+The project Building urban resilience through urban agriculture?
+Different responses to the pandemic and sustainability crises by high- and low-tech urban farms in the Rotterdam-The Hague Metropolis across a high- and 'low'-tech spectrum studies how concrete Urban Agriculture (UA) initiatives contribute to resilience.

 The study gathers insights from initiatives such as longstanding garden associations and new forms of UA such as rooftop farms, as well as high tech initiatives using advanced technologies to establish intensive, closed-loop agricultural production in urban areas, in the form of so-called indoor or vertical farms.